BiiT-Solutions/InfographicEngine/README.md

 **y2Coordinate** Ending point of the line on the y-axis in pixels.

-**ElementAttributes.x** Starting point of the line on the x-axis in pixels.
+**commonAttributes.x** Starting point of the line on the x-axis in pixels.

-**ElementAttributes.y** Starting point of the line on the y-axis in pixels.
+**commonAttributes.y** Starting point of the line on the y-axis in pixels.

-**ElementAttributes.fill** The color of the line.
+**commonAttributes.fill** The color of the line.

-**ElementAttributes.style** Svg Style definition as string that will be injected on the component.
+**commonAttributes.style** Svg Style definition as string that will be injected on the component.

-**ElementStroke.strokeLinecap** The ending shape of the line as `round`, `butt` or `square`.
+**stroke.strokeLinecap** The ending shape of the line as `round`, `butt` or `square`.

-**ElementStroke.strokeWidth** The width of the stroke to be applied to the shape.
+**stroke.strokeWidth** The width of the stroke to be applied to the shape.

-**ElementStroke.strokeColor** The color of the stroke to be applied to the shape.
+**stroke.strokeColor** The color of the stroke to be applied to the shape.

-**ElementStroke.strokeDash** Defines the pattern of dashes and gaps used to paint the outline of the shape.
+**stroke.strokeDash** Defines the pattern of dashes and gaps used to paint the outline of the shape.
 It is defined as an array of integers where each integer is the length of one dash.